crowgers/Simple-Mandelbrot/README.md

 Python Code to compute and generate images for the Mandelbrot set given user input variables.
 Used Matplotlib and Numpy packages.

-Yes this could be optimized but the point for this is to be easily replicated so anyone can pick up, understand and play with.
-Optimised versions will be added.
+Yes this could be optimized but the point for this is so anyone even those with little to no coding experience can pick up, replicate and play with.
+Optimised versions may be added.

 Coded in Jetbrains Pycharm Community edition.
 Link: https://www.jetbrains.com/pycharm/download/#section=windows